 Transparent Quoting

-Reputable agencies quote their fee structure clearly upfront, typically a percentage of the placed candidate’s annual salary (commonly 15 to 25 percent for professional roles in Bali).
-Be cautious of agencies that are vague about total fees or add on charges after placement has been agreed.
+Reputable agencies are upfront about their fee structure, typically a percentage of the placed candidate’s annual salary (commonly 15 to 20 per cent for permanent roles in Bali).
+Any agency that hedges on fees or adds undisclosed charges after a placement is made should be avoided.

 Warranty and Guarantees